 Sissy Danforth Rivergate Trail:

 This rails-to-trails project is a collaboration of many partners.
 ATV and snowmobile clubs like Rivergate Wheelers, the Lodge ATV Club and Indian River Lakes ATV & Snowmobile Club help maintain the trail.
 The trail crosses several municipalities, all of whom participate in its upkeep.
 New York State built the Interstate 81 underpass for the trail near Theresa.

 Grindstone Island Nature Trail:

 This trail connects Canoe Point and Picnic Point State Parks at the foot of Grindstone, and is maintained by volunteers from Grindstone Island as well as a collaboration between TILT and NYS Office of Parks, Recreation and Historic Preservation.

 This trail, around the perimeter of the meadows of Zenda Farm Preserve, is named for donors & benefactors LoisJean and John MacFarlane.
 It is a non-motorized, accessible trail for hiking & cross-country skiing, and is easily accessible from the village of Clayton.
 Its maintenance includes mowing and trimming, tree planting and watering, and upkeep of benches and signage along the trail.
 TILT received a grant from NYS Office of Parks, Recreation and Historic Preservation to build the trail.
 If you're interested in volunteering to help plant trees along the MacFarlane Trail during our annual Arbor Day event, click here.

 Otter Creek Nature Trail:

-Creation of a trail system is being planned for the Otter Creek Preserve in 2013.
-This trail, located in Alexandria Bay, was made possible in part by funding from NY State Parks & Trails.
+The creation of a trail system is currently underway for the Otter Creek Preserve.
+This trail, located in Alexandria Bay, has been made possible in part by funding from NY State Parks & Trails.
 Contact Jake Tibbles, Executive Director at 315-686-5345 or email@example.com if you are interested in volunteering or donating to this project.